dk1242/dk1242.github.io/_posts/2025-05-19-Rendering-1M-spheres-2.md

 title:  "Rendering 1 Million spheres: Part 2 (3D basics with OpenGL)"
 date:   2025-05-19
 ---
-This post is the continuation of my previous [post](https://dk1242.github.io/2025/05/13/Rendering-1M-spheres-1.html) which was the part of this series.
-In this blog, we will cover the textures, 3D basics including lighting and camera, a little about coordinate system.
+This post is the continuation of my previous [post](https://dk1242.github.io/2025/05/13/Rendering-1M-spheres-1.html) which is the first part of this series.
+In this blog, we will cover the textures, 3D basics including lighting and camera.

-But before starting, I want to modularize our existing code, so it can follow the OOP principles.
+But before we start, I want to modularize our existing code, so it can follow the OOP principles.

 ### Code Refactoring
 Till now we are using VBO, VAO, EBO and Shaders.
 So, we'll create classes for all these objects.
 Then we'll create a common class `Mesh` to put all these Buffer objects together.